deislabs/kind-vscode/CONTRIBUTING.md

-# `kind` Local Cluster Sample

-This sample adds the `kind` local cluster to the Kubernetes extension's Create Cluster wizard.

-It demonstrates:

-* Adding cluster types to the cluster wizard

-# Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.